 “Don’t you want to join me?” he says, inching closer to me.
 I put my hand up again and stand my ground.

 “Shower!
 Now, Christian!”
 I assert.
 “I’m fresh-faced and ready and you are wasting time… and don’t touch me with your sweaty stinkiness either!”
 I tease.
 He kisses me on the lips and heads toward the en suite.

-“Ten minutes, Baby,” he says, throwing a smile over his shoulder at me.
-Once he disappears into the en suite, I stand to check my outfit in the full length closet mirror once more.
-I am wearing a black sweater dress with rust-colored accessories—a multi-strand necklace made of rust-colored wooden beads with matching earrings, a matching wooden ring, and a large bangle bracelet as well as a matching leather belt, purse, and high-heeled knee-high boots.
-I leave the bedroom and decide on one last cup of coffee while I am waiting for Christian to get dressed.
+“Ten minutes, baby,” he says, throwing a smile over his shoulder at me.
+Once he disappears into the en suite, I stand to check my outfit in the full-length closet mirror once more.
+I’m wearing a black sweater dress with rust-colored accessories—a multi-strand necklace made of rust-colored wooden beads with matching earrings, a matching wooden ring, and a large bangle bracelet as well as a matching leather belt, purse, and high-heeled, knee-high boots.
+I leave the bedroom and decide on one last cup of coffee while I’m waiting for Christian to get dressed.

 “Obviously, I wasn’t looking for secrecy—I was looking for peace,” I reply with mirth, eliciting a laugh from the press.
 “Seriously, though, how many other people are moving today and it’s not news?”

 “Oh, don’t be coy, Ana,” a snarky reporter throws out there, one that I haven’t seen before.
-“Everybody knows that you are aching to move into Escala and become the first lady of Seattle business!”
+“Everybody knows that you’re aching to move into Escala and become the first lady of Seattle business!”
 Of course, it’s a female.

 “Who wants to respond to that for me?”
 I say innocently, gesturing to the crowd of reporters and at least three of them knows the routine—one of which is Ferris, another freelance reporter that likes to follow me.